CAREamics/microSplit-reproducibility/README.md

     python -c "import torch; print([torch.cuda.get_device_properties(i) for i in range(torch.cuda.device_count())])"
     ```

-4. Install MicroSplit utilities from this repository by cloning it, navigating into it and installing it via pip.
+4. Install MicroSplit utilities from this repository by cloning and navigating into it, then by installing all the necessary packages using `pip`.

     ```bash
     git clone https://github.com/CAREamics/MicroSplit-reproducibility.git